RyffProject/ryff-api/README.md

 Apple Push Notifications are the only type sent right now.
 You will need to edit `resources/config.php` with your APNs credentials.

+The `cron/convert-audio.php` script should be run once a minute to convert audio uploads to a few standard bitrates.

 ## Contributors

 * [Robert Fotino](https://github.com/rfotino)